 Research Questions: The problem is further explained in this section.
-Research questions (and hypotheses if appropriate) emerge from the problem statement.
+Research questions emerge from the problem statement.
 In quantitative studies, you may specify variables and relationships to be reported.
 A problem statement and research questions also suggest a methodology for the study and serve as a basis for drawing conclusions in Chapter 5.